 - Systems of Systems (SoS) Concepts.
 What SoS can achieve?
 Capabilities engineering vs. requirements engineering.
 Operational issues: geographic distribution, concurrent operations.
 Development issues: evolutionary, large scale, distributed.
 Interoperability and synergy in C4ISR.
 Roles of a project leader in relation to integration and scope control.

 - Complexity Concepts.
 Complexity and chaos; scale-free networks; complex adaptive systems; small worlds; synchronization; strange attraction; emergent behaviors.
 Introduction to the theories and how to work with them in a practical world.

 - Architecture.
-Design strategies for large scale architectures.
-Architectural Frameworks including the DOD Architectural Framework (DODAF), TOGAF, Zachman Framework, and FEAF.
-How to use design patterns, constitutions, synergy.
+Design strategies for large-scale architectures.
+Architectural Frameworks include the DOD Architectural Framework (DODAF), TOGAF, Zachman Framework, and FEAF.
+How to use design patterns, constitutions, and synergy.
 Re-Architecting in an evolutionary environment.
 Working with legacy systems.
 Robustness and graceful degradation at the design limits.
 Optimization and measurement of quality.
+Systems Of Systems Training

 - Testing and Evaluation.
 Testing and evaluation in the SoS environment with unique challenges in the evolutionary development.
 Multiple levels of T&E, why the usual success criteria no longer suffice.
 Why interface testing is necessary but isn’t enough.
 Operational definitions for evaluation.
 Testing for chaotic behavior and emergent behavior.
 Testing responsibilities in the SoS environment